Search

 Lounges

-What do to during a layover
+What to do during a layover

 Airport hotels

 There are a handful of hotels around Burbank Airport, the usual chains with few surprises and not much to recommend them.
-However I would pick the Los Angeles Marriott Burbank simply because it’s the most convenient, located directly across the street from the airport grounds.
+However I would pick the Los Angeles Marriott Burbank simply because it’s convenient, located directly across the street from the airport grounds.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.